-"What sub will work best in my hatchback?"
+"What subwoofer will work best in my hatchback?"

-Below are their recommendations for putting a subwoofer in a hatchback-style vehicle, for different tastes and budgets.
-First we'll list their suggestions for people who want loud, car-shaking bass.
+Below are our recommendations for putting a subwoofer in a small car or hatchback-style vehicle, for different tastes and budgets.
+First we'll list our suggestions for people who want loud, car-shaking bass.

-Then they'll share their favorite products for people who just want to fill in that missing low-frequency sound.
+Then we'll share our favorite products for people who just want to fill in that missing low-frequency sound.
 The goal is to complete the musical experience without rattling the windows.

 Loud bass for under $200